arunsahijpal/Readme-Generator/README.md

 ## 🛠 Development Notes

-- This package does not include a `vendor/` directory — it relies on your project’s Composer autoloading.
 - If you are using this inside a Drupal module or sub-directory, ensure paths are resolved correctly.
 - The binary path is defined in the `composer.json` under `"bin": ["bin/readme-generator"]`.